muskaansatsangi/API-Traffic-Project/README.md

 TOMTOM_API_KEY = os.getenv("TOMTOM_API_KEY")
 ```

+📁 Project folder: `NYC-Traffic-Analyzer`
 ------------------------------------

 # RouteWise 🌦️🚗

-This is a small project where I combined live traffic and weather data to better understand travel conditions in New York City.
+This is a  project where I combined live traffic and weather data to better understand travel conditions in New York City.
 The goal was to practice working with multiple APIs, combining different data sources, and creating a simple travel risk score.

 ## What I did

 - Combined live traffic data from the TomTom Traffic API with weather data from the Open-Meteo API
+- Retrieved weather conditions including rain probability, wind gusts, and visibility
 - Calculated an overall travel risk score using traffic, weather, and rush-hour conditions
-- Evaluated rain probability, wind gusts, and visibility
 - Displayed travel conditions on interactive Folium maps
-- Created a simple recommendation based on current conditions
+- Generated a simple travel recommendation based on current conditions

 ## Tech Stack